-Biogeochemical Assessment of the OCS Arctic Waters: In collaboration with the Coastal Marine Institute at UAF, this cooperative study measures ecosystem productivity in the northern Bering Sea and in the Chukchi Sea and evaluates its vulnerability to climate change.

-The study involves three years of oceanographic sampling focused on measurements of dissolved organic and inorganic nutrients and carbon, total alkalinity, particulate organic matter, and pCO2.
+Biogeochemical Assessment of the OCS Arctic Waters: In collaboration with the Coastal Marine Institute at UAF, the objective of this cooperative study is to assess the effect of ocean acidification on the marine environment of the Bering Sea and Chukchi Sea.
+Dissolved organic and inorganic nutrients and carbon, total alkalinity, particulate organic matter, and pCO2 measurements are used to calculate net ecosystem production and acidification.